ChenBohan/CarND-08-Deep-Learning-Transfer-Learning/README.md

 ### Case 1: Small Data Set, Similar Data

-Add a new fully connected layer that matches the number of classes in the new data set.

-To avoid overfitting on the small data set, the weights of the original network will be held constant rather than re-training the weights.
+- freeze all the weights from the pre-trained network

+- train the network to update the weights of the new fully connected layer

 ### Case 2: Small Data Set, Different Data

+- slice off most of the pre-trained layers near the beginning of the network

+- freeze all the weights from the pre-trained network

-Add to the remaining pre-trained layers a new fully connected layer that matches the number of classes in the new data set.
+- train the network to update the weights of the new fully connected layer

-The original training set and the new data set do not share higher level features.

-In this case, the new network will only use the layers containing lower level features.

 ### Case 3: Large Data Set, Similar Data

-Remove the last fully connected layer and replace with a layer matching the number of classes in the new data set.

-We can re-train all of the weights.
+- re-train the entire neural network

-Because the original training set and the new data set share higher level features, the entire neural network is used as well.

 ### Case 4: Large Data Set, Different Data

-Remove the last fully connected layer and replace with a layer matching the number of classes in the new data set.

-If using the pre-trained network as a starting point does not produce a successful model, another option is to randomly initialize the convolutional neural network weights and train the network from scratch.
+- retrain the network from scratch

+- alternatively, you could just use the same strategy as the "large and similar" data case

 ## How to apply transfer learning?